grantcolley/origin/README.md

 # origin
-The Origin framework is a WPF shell application for hosting line-of-business modules in a document style layout.
-Origin uses Prism, Unity, the AvalonDock docking system, a custom navigation bar and supports MVVM.

 ![Alt text](/Images/Origin-screenshot.png?raw=true "Origin screenshot")

 # Motivation
 I first started developing Origin in 2012 as an exercise in WPF shell development using Prism and Unity.
 Origin is a simple WPF shell that implements the AvalonDock docking system along with a custom navigation bar for hosting modules in a document style layout that supports MVVM.
 It is an ideal platform for developers who need to start writing line-of-business functionality without having to worry about writing a shell from scratch.
-So, in 2015 I finally decided to dust of the cover and publish it.
+I finally decided to dust of the cover and publish it in 2015.

 # Getting Started
-## Download the source code and run the solution
+### Download the source code and run the solution
 1. Download the source code from GitHub.

 2. In the **Solution** folder, open the solution file **DevelopmentInProgress.Origin.sln** using Visual Studio.